sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 ```

 Distance
 ----

 Returns miles and kilometers.
-Recognizes numbers represented as digits followed optionally by kilometers, miles, or their abbreviations.
+Recognizes digits followed optionally by kilometers, miles, or their abbreviations.
 For example:

 ```
 3,001.5 kilometers